Using the Application/Graphical User Interface (GUI)

 Launching the GUI

-Open a terminal and type:
+If you have panoptes_aggregation installed, open a terminal and type:

 panoptes_aggregation_gui